valentinkm/AdversarialSimulation/LK/README.md

      Watch the output for password prompts.
 If one appears, type in your PC password (you won't see the letters when typing) and press Enter.

-   - Navigate to the LK subdirectory folder
+   - Navigate back to the LK subdirectory folder.
    - Run the file install_dependencies.R

-4. **Reproduce what you want to reproduce!**:
+5. **Reproduce what you want to reproduce!**:
    - See the specific reproduction guides below

 ### Specific reproduction guides